tirlibibi17/dependent-dropdowns/README.md

 • Rename the columns as needed in Drop-Downs and Master Data.
 You may delete and add columns to accomodate your required number of levels.

-• If you need to add a column, simply copy the rightmost one
+• If you need to add a column, simply duplicate the rightmost one

-#How this works
+## How this works

 • A dynamic array formula builds a table with the list contents for each possible selection combinations in the Work tab.